Salary vs. Wages: Know the Difference

 To pay on the basis of a period of a week or longer, especially to convert from another form of compensation.

-often wages (used with a sing. or pl. verb) A fitting return; a recompensethe wages of sin.
+Often wages (used with a sing. or pl. verb) A fitting return; a recompense

 To engage in (a war or campaign, for example).

 The recompense or consideration paid, or stipulated to be paid, to a person at regular intervals for services; fixed wages, as by the year, quarter, or month; stipend; hire.

 Plural of wage.
 It may take a singular verb.
 E.g. 'the wages of sin is death' (Romans 6:23 KJV)